-Students are expected to enroll in a full load of courses at MIIS, totaling at least 12 MIIS credits.
+Students are expected to enroll in a full load of courses at MIIS, totaling at least 12 MIIS credits, but not exceeding 16 credits.
+If students enroll in more than 16 credits, they will be charged an overload rate of $1980 per credit over 16 credits in which they're enrolled.
 As the Middlebury and MIIS credit systems differ, conversion information can be found below for MIIS and Middlebury credits.
 Since the credit equivalent assigned to each course is a matter of policy, not assessment, students may not appeal the determinations of credit values.

 1 MIIS credit = 0.25 Midd credits